TysonStanley/MLPS/README.md

 The second aspect of exploring and communicating results from these models are tables.
 These functions help show the top n important variables in relation to the outcome.

-1. `tab1_forests` gives stratified descriptive statistics of the n important variables and the outcome
-2. `accuracies` gives the measures of accuracy in a simple table
+1. `accuracies` gives the measures of accuracy in a simple table

 ## Additional Features